acottone/ca-hospital-analysis/analysis/README.md

 | unique | 55          | 374                             | 4                 |
 | top    | los angeles | ucla west valley medical center | average           |
 | freq   | 21709       | 317                             | 44355             |

+Additional summary statistics were calculated using the `write_additional_stats` function, which finds the median, variance, skewness, and kurtosis for each numeric column.
+Thes results show particularly high variability for `#_of_cases`, and high positive skew for all columns.
+This suggests that lower values are much more common for each column.
+Kurtosis is also very high.

 ## Additional Summary Statistics